jonlee48/flight-data-recorder/README.md

 conda env create -f environment.yml conda remove --name myenv --all
 ```

+### Anaconda Navigator:
+1. Download and unzip this repository.
+2. Select Environment, Import.
+Name it 'fdr', and select the `my_env.yml` from your downloads.
+3. Click Import

 ## Running the Notebook
 Now it's time to run the notebook.